Cycling74/min-api/doc/GuideToWritingObjects.md

 ## Queues

-A `min::queue` creates a an element that, when set, will be executed by Max's low-priority queue.
+A `min::queue` creates an element that, when set, will be executed by Max's low-priority queue.
 This provides a mechanism for transferring or deferring events from other threads (such as the scheduler or audio thread) to Max's main thread.

 ```c++
 queue deferrer { this,